Velvet spider: Description

 This family can sometimes be confused with the jumping spiders, or those in the Palpimanidae family.
-These spiders are usually black or brown in color, thought they can also have brighter colors as pictured.
+These spiders are usually black or brown in colour, though they can also have brighter colours as pictured.
 As their common name implies they can look quite smooth and velvety.
-They usually live in silken tubes under objects, or underground, but the genus Stegodyphus, builds silken nests.
+They usually live in silken tubes under objects, or underground, but the genus Stegodyphus builds silken nests.

 Identification

 They can be distinguished from most species except the Penestomidae by their semi-rectangular carapace and clypeal hood.
 They can be distinguished from Penestomidae by the eye arrangement, straight anterior eye row and strongly recurved posterior eye row, with the median eyes close together.

-Social Behavior
+Social behavior

 Some species are nearly eusocial, lacking only a specialized caste system and a queen.
-They cooperate in brood rearing, unlike most other spiders except for some African agelenid spiders in the genus Agelena, Monocentropus balfouri and a few others.
+They cooperate in brood rearing, unlike most other spiders except for some spitting spiders, African agelenid spiders in the genus Agelena, Monocentropus balfouri and a few others.

 Female velvet spiders exhibit a remarkable type of maternal care unique among arachnids.
 Upon the birth of her brood, the mother spider liquefies her internal organs and regurgitates this material as food.
 Once her capability to liquefy her insides is exhausted, the young sense this and consume the mother.

 Spiders of the genus Stegodyphus genus, such as Stegodyphus sarasinorum in India, are known for their elaborate and robust nests and their colony integrity.